davotronic5000/PowerShell_Credential_Manager/README.md

 ## History

+### v1.1 Bug Fix
+- Fixed a bug where the username spcified in the -UserName parameter was not being used to create the credential in the store.
+The username for the logged on user was being used intead.
+Issue logged https://github.com/davotronic5000/PowerShell_Credential_Manager/issues/8

 ### v1.0 Initial Release
 Implementing basic functionality
 - Get-StoredCredential - Gets one or more credentials from the Windows Credential Manager.